 Against this backdrop of steeply rising jet fuel prices, it became more and more difficult to offer Intasun the rates at which it was prepared to contract its business to Dan-Air.
 This meant that profits were eaten away with their higher costs.
 Late night and early morning flights that had catering provided now began to cost the Dan-Air more than a normal day time flight as caterers had to work outside normal hours.
 The caterers started to charge extra for that service.

 Hot meals were provided on Boeing 727 and Boeing 737 Aircraft.
-The BAC 1-11 and HS 748 did not have ovens in the galley.
+The BAC 1-11 used vacuum packed hot meals which kept hot food hot for up to three hours.
+The HS 748 did not have an oven in the galley.
 Passengers would be provided with sandwiches and salads.
-In the 1980s, as standards improved, it had become usual to offer passengers hot breakfasts on morning flights, especially on scheduled services, which the two types were extensively used for.
-To get around this, vacuum sealed containers were brought on board the aircraft with hot meals inside.
-These boxes could keep food hot for up to three hours.
-They would be used on charter flights where a Tour Operator specifically asked for hot meals.
+In the 1980s, as standards improved, it had become usual to offer passengers hot breakfasts on morning flights.
+The vacuum packed meals would be used on 1-11 charter flights where a Tour Operator specifically asked for hot meals.

 Market Research that was carried out by Tour Operators saw Dan-Air consistently scoring well for service.
 Passengers had, by now become much more used to flying and were all too aware that Dan-Air's aircraft were older than their rivals.
 Air Europe's charter flight catering standards rivalled the leading scheduled service airlines' European flights.